-Our first year of the Columbia Wetlands Waterbird Survey was a great success with participation from over 50 citizen scientists!
-Over 14,000 individual birds were counted during the spring migration surveys and over 40,000 individual birds were counted during the fall migration surveys!
+Our first year of the Columbia Wetlands Waterbird Survey was a great success with participation from over 50 citizen scientists in 2015!
+Over 14,000 individual birds were counted during the spring migration surveys and nearly 40,000 individual birds were counted during the fall migration surveys!
 43 high school students participated in fall migration surveys and 133 elementary students participated in outdoor birding field trips.
 Thank you to all the committed and hard-working volunteers!

 The CWWS program has many additional positive impacts :

-- Contributes to assessing long-term population trends and distribution patterns of target Waterbird species
+- Contributes to assessing long-term population trends and distribution patterns for species-at-risk

 - Connects local residents with the Columbia Wetlands by getting them engaged in citizen science

-- Provides hands-on place based learning opportunities for school-aged children and educational opportunities for university students
+- Provides hands-on place based learning opportunities for school-aged children, and we aim to develop educational opportunities for university students

-- Additionally, the Wildsight-Golden CWWS team is monitoring federally threatened Lewis’s Woodpecker in partnership with Canadian Wildlife Service for the northern portion of the East Kootenay region.
-Monitoring Lewis’s Woodpeckers works towards the overarching goal of the CWWS— achieving IBA for the Columbia Wetlands.
+- Additionally, the CWWS team is monitoring federally threatened Lewis’s Woodpecker in partnership with Canadian Wildlife Service for the northern portion of the East Kootenay region.
+Monitoring Lewis’s Woodpeckers works towards an overarching goal of the CWWS— achieving IBA for the Columbia Wetlands.

 Ready to get involved?
 We are actively recruiting volunteers for this exciting large-scale, long-term citizen-science initiative.
 If you would like to volunteer or learn more about the program, please contact: